RensChaz/mywebsite/content/authors/admin/_index.md

 I focus on two interrelated agendas.
 First, I analyze environmental politics as a window into broader patterns of accountability, including deforestation and drought-relief policies.
 Second, I study real world interventions aiming at broadening pro-climate coalitions.

 Methodologically, I employ a combination of field experiments, quasi-experiments, and coordinated multi-site designs to uncover causal mechanisms.
-I also engage in applied work, evaluating interventions aimed at promoting sustainable behavior and broadening pro-climate coalitions.
 {style="text-align: justify;"}